VectorInstitute/rag_bootcamp/README.md

 - [**Document Search**](https://github.com/VectorInstitute/rag_bootcamp/tree/main/document_search): Use a collection of unstructured documents to answer domain-specific questions, like: "How many AI scholarships did Vector Institute award in 2022?"
 - [**SQL Search**](https://github.com/VectorInstitute/rag_bootcamp/tree/main/sql_search): Answer natural language questions with information from structured relational data.
 This demo uses a financial dataset from a Portugese banking instituation, [available on Kaggle](https://www.kaggle.com/datasets/prakharrathi25/banking-dataset-marketing-targets)
 - [**Cloud Search**](https://github.com/VectorInstitute/rag_bootcamp/tree/main/cloud_search): Retrieve information from data in a cloud service, in this example AWS S3 storage
-- [**Local Llama2**](https://github.com/VectorInstitute/rag_bootcamp/tree/main/local_llama2): Use an on-prem, fully open-source and locally hosted Llama2-7B model to run a full RAG workflow for document search and retrieval
 - [**PubMed QA**](https://github.com/VectorInstitute/rag_bootcamp/tree/main/pubmed_qa): A full pipeline on the [PubMed](https://pubmed.ncbi.nlm.nih.gov/download/) dataset demonstrating ingestion, embeddings, vector index/storage, retrieval, reranking, with a focus on evaluation metrics.
 - [**RAG Evaluation**](https://github.com/VectorInstitute/rag_bootcamp/tree/main/rag_evaluation): RAG evaluation techniques based on the [Ragas](https://github.com/explodinggradients/ragas) framework.
 Focuses on evaluation "test sets" and how to use these to determine how well a RAG pipeline is actually working.

 ## Requirements

 * Python 3.10+

 ## Git Repostory

 Start by cloning this git repository to a local folder: